jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 variables are then referenced throughout the rest of the workflow as needed.

-However, when decomposing a large workflow into small units using the reusable workflow feature, another pattern but similar pattern is needed.
+However, when decomposing a large workflow into small units using the reusable workflow feature, another similar pattern is needed.
 Reusable workflows have a series of [limitations](https://docs.github.com/en/actions/using-workflows/reusing-workflows#limitations).
 Among those limitations is the note that environment variables are not